HIPAA vs Healthcare Laws and Regulations in Canada, the UK, Australia, and MENA Countries

 In the UK, protecting health data is more complicated and demanding than in the US.
 Healthcare organizations must comply with lots of acts, complete assessments, and adhere to standards.
 The UK government has developed a wide range of in-depth guides and policies to ease these procedures for healthcare businesses.

-• Article 6 of the UK GDPR includes conditions organizations have to follow to handle sensitive data.
+• Article 6 outlines the conditions organizations must meet to process personal data.

 In the UK, the National Health Service (NHS) regulates not only how organizations handle PHI but also digital health products.
 Before launching in the UK market, all healthcare software solutions must: